sambuccid/attempt-clean-architecture-ruby/README.md

 It contains the code to start the application and it defines the WebServer using the sinatra framework, its sole purpose is to connect controller with the framework delegating all the rest to the other layers.

 ### How to run
-The project uses ruby 3.1.0, so you'll need it installed alongside bunder.
+The project uses ruby 3.1.0, so you'll need it installed as well as bunder.

+#### Unix
+There are scripts to run the tests and the server, but they are made for a unix machine(_linux or mac_)

-Then to run the webserver just run the `server.sh` file.
+To run the webserver just run the `server.sh` file; In the terminal you'll see in which port the webserver started.

 While to run all the tests you can run the `tests.sh` file.

+#### Windows
+To run the tests on windows you'll need to go in the folder of the layer you want to run the tests for and then run `bundle install` and after run `bundle exec rspec`.

+To start the webserver in windows you'll need to go in the `app` folder, run `bundle install` and then run `bundle exec ruby run.rb`; In the terminal you'll see in which port the webserver started.